 Term Description PEOPLEMETER Electronic measurement system which monitors the channel that a TV set is tuned to and the individuals present in the room while the TV set is switched on.
+The NANO meter, part of Nielsen's newest generation of metering technology, is installed on each TV set to be monitored within panel households.
 Individual demographics are measured through a special remote control.
-The Peoplemeters installed in the TV panel in Ireland include the UNITAM meter and Nielsen's latest generation meter, the NANO meter.
 INSTALLED PANEL Total sample of households and individuals installed on the TV panel.
 All of these households have a Peoplemeter installed on each TV set.
 The installed panel is designed and maintained to be as reflective of the TV universe as possible.
 IN-TAB PANEL Installed Panel households that meet quality control procedures and rules for inclusion in the daily reported sample.
 CENSUS The Irish Government Central Statistics Office (CSO) census is an exhaustive survey of all households and individuals within those households, which takes place approximately every five years.
 Characteristics measured in the census include age and gender of individuals and size of household.
 LFS The Labour Force Survey (LFS) is a large-scale, nationwide survey of households in Ireland, carried out by the CSO.
 UNIVERSE/TARGET AUDIENCE Refers to the total population of a particular audience category.
 Universes are based on TV households in Ireland.
 For example, Individuals 4+ includes all persons aged 4 and over who live in a household with a working TV set and one of the reception types listed on Page 14.
 CELLS When designing a sample, the universe of households and individuals is subdivided into units based on a number of characteristics.
 Each mutually exclusive unit represents a subsection of the universe and is referred to as a cell (e.g. males 4-6).
 ESTABLISHMENT SURVEY The Establishment Survey (ES) is a large-scale, face-to-face survey designed to define the characteristics of the population to be represented, as well as providing a pool of addresses from which potential homes for the TV panel are drawn.
 PANEL CONTROL Demographic or other variable used to control the representativeness of the installed panel with the TV universe profile.
 Panel controls are based on characteristics which best explain TV viewing patterns (e.g. Reception Type or Household Size).